BananaAcid/ai-operator/README.md

 ### You do not want to execute any suggested command, but a prompt

+Press <kbd>.</kbd> or <kbd>ESC</kbd> to not use any of the suggested commands, to get the text prompt to be able to provide more info.

-If you unselect the suggested commands (press spacebar or a) so no command is selected anymore and you press enter (or press <kbd>ESC</kbd>), you get a text prompt to be able to provide more info (if the suggestions are crap) or to change what should happen next.
+Also, if you unselect the suggested commands (press <kbd>spacebar</kbd> or <kbd>a</kbd>) and no command is selected anymore and you press enter, you get the text prompt as well.

+This is useful, if the suggestions are not suited for what you want to get done, or you want to change what should happen next.
-Useful if the AI wants to execute the same command over and over again or just doesn't get it right.
-(You could tell it to look it up online or tell it what command or file to use.)
+This helps, if the AI wants to execute the same command over and over again or just doesn't get it right.
+From the prompt you could tell it to look it up online or tell it what command or file to use.

 ### I want to edit the settings / env